Nearshore, Onshore & Offshore: what's the difference?

 An example of onshore software development: would be a company operating in the Bay Area that hires freelancers or independent contractors in a nearby city like Seattle.

-While hiring outside the bay area allows them to save a little bit of money on salaries they still have a relatively high level of oversight and control.
+While hiring remote developers outside the bay area allows them to save a little bit of money on salaries they still have a relatively high level of oversight and control.

 Offshore software development definition